pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 -----------------------------------------
 Send minor-expression at point to Python interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-minor-expression-python-noswitch
 -------------------------------------------
 Send minor-expression at point to Python interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-minor-expression-python-dedicated
 --------------------------------------------
-Send minor-expression at point to Python interpreter.
+Send minor-expression at point to Python unique interpreter.

 py-execute-minor-expression-python-dedicated-switch
 ---------------------------------------------------
-Send minor-expression at point to Python interpreter.
+Send minor-expression at point to Python unique interpreter and switch to result.

 py-execute-minor-expression-ipython
 -----------------------------------